3DMIN/3DMIN.github.io/_build/box-electronics.md

   - nylon button caps, 7mm diameter
   - 22 - 26 nuts, M3
   - 10 screws, M3, 11mm
+excerpt: How to assemble the cirquit boards to the lower part of PushPull
 ---

 ### Material